carlos-molina/contraval/README.md

-### Epromela, Promela and Spin
+### What can Epromela do with smart contracts?
-Models are written in the epromela language which is standard Promela augmented with contructs for
+Epromela is a language for writing models that can be model checked by the Spin model checker.

-* expressing concepts that are inherent to business contracts such as role players, rights, obligations and prohibitions; and
+We have built it by extending the standard Promela language with primitives that help developers build models of smart contracts using constructs that are natural to smart contracts.
+Examples of these constructs are *role players, such as buyer and seller*, *rights*,
-* executing operations with them such as grant right to buyer, cancel seller's obligation, etc.
+*obligations* and *prohibitions*; and operations such as *assign obligation to pay to buyer*, *has buyer fulfilled obligation to pay?*, *cancel buyer's obligation to pay*, etc.

-An epromela model can be presented to Spin for **model checking** it and **generating test cases (execution sequences)**.
+An epromela model can be presented to Spin for **model checking** and **generating test cases (execution sequences)**.

 ### Model checking